Timo614/timo614.github.io/docs/_posts/2025-06-25-glowbug-mini.md

 - Level shifting the data and clock lines
 - IR receiver

-In this article I'll be discussing the schematic for my board, [linking the project on EasyEDA](https://oshwlab.com/timo6141/light-buddy_copy) for the associated board, and demonstrating it in practice.
+In this article I'll be discussing the schematic for my board, [linking the project](https://www.pcbway.com/project/shareproject/Glowbug_Mini_77f439ee.html) for the associated board, and demonstrating it in practice.

 **Careful:** Use this board at your own peril.
 Things seem to be working for me but further testing is warranted before anyone uses it in a production setting.
 {: .notice--danger}